+- Used Used size of FB memory.

-Free Available size of FB memory.
+- Free Available size of FB memory.

-BAR1 Memory Usage
+- BAR1 Memory Usage

 BAR1 is used to map the FB (device memory) so that it can be directly accessed by the CPU or by 3rd party devices (peer-to-peer on the PCIe bus).

-Total Total size of BAR1 memory.
+- Total Total size of BAR1 memory.

-Used Used size of BAR1 memory.
+- Used Used size of BAR1 memory.

-Free Available size of BAR1 memory.
+- Free Available size of BAR1 memory.

 Compute Mode The compute mode flag indicates whether individual or multiple compute applications may run on the GPU.

 "Default" means multiple contexts are allowed per device.
-"Exclusive Thread" means only one context is allowed per device, usable from one thread at a time.

 "Exclusive Process" means only one context is allowed per device, usable from multiple threads at a time.

 "Prohibited" means no contexts are allowed per device (no compute apps).

-"EXCLUSIVE\PROCESS" was added in CUDA 4.0.
-Prior CUDA releases supported only one exclusive mode, which is equivalent to "EXCLUSIVE\THREAD" in CUDA 4.0 and beyond.
+"EXCLUSIVE_PROCESS" was added in CUDA 4.0.
+Prior CUDA releases supported only one exclusive mode, which is equivalent to "EXCLU-SIVE_THREAD" in CUDA 4.0 and beyond.

 For all CUDA-capable products.

+Utilization

-Utilization Utilization rates report how busy each GPU is over time, and can be used to determine how much an application is using the GPUs in the system.
+Utilization rates report how busy each GPU is over time, and can be used to determine how much an application is using the GPUs in the system.

 Note: During driver initialization when ECC is enabled one can see high GPU and Memory Utilization readings.
 This is caused by ECC Memory Scrubbing mechanism that is performed during driver initialization.
-GPU Percent of time over the past sample period during which one or more kernels was executing on the GPU.
-The sample period may be between 1 second and 1/6 second depending on the product.

-Memory Percent of time over the past sample period during which global (device) memory was being read or written.
-The sample period may be between 1 second and 1/6 second depending on the product.
+- GPU Percent of time over the past sample period during which one or more kernels was executing on the GPU.
+The sample period may be between 1 second and 1/6 second depending on the product. - Memory Percent of time over the past sample period during which global (device) memory was being read or written.
+The sample period may be between 1 second and 1/6 second depending on the product. - Encoder Percent of time over the past sample period during which the GPU's video encoder was being used.
+The sampling rate is variable and can be obtained directly via the nvmlDeviceGetEncoderUtilization() API - Decoder Percent of time over the past sample period during which the GPU's video decoder was being used.
+The sampling rate is variable and can be obtained directly via the nvmlDeviceGetDecoderUtilization() API

+Ecc Mode

+A flag that indicates whether ECC support is enabled.
+May be either "Enabled" or "Disabled".
+Changes to ECC mode require a reboot.
+Requires Inforom ECC object version 1.0 or higher.

+- Current The ECC mode that the GPU is currently operating under. - Pending The ECC mode that the GPU will operate under after the next reboot.

+ECC Errors